The Messiah Immortalised in Time

 The enormity and magnitude of this recent discovery was with the unveiling of a set of biblical time charts, which once formed the calendar of the gods.
 Those calendar charts were used by the prophets to forecast when the predicted Messiah would come on earth and it would be at the time of a bright star.

-Read the first scientific evidence that shows the biblical prophets were divinely inspired when the predicted the coming of a Messiah.
+Read the first scientific evidence that shows how the biblical prophets had dated the birth and Crucifixion of Jesus by using a complex knowledge of astronomy.

 Learn the identity of the Star of Bethlehem.

-See how the gospel writers used the holy tabernacle as an image motif of the tomb to explain the events of the resurrection of Jesus in terms that mortals could understand.
+See how the gospel writers used the holy tabernacle as an image motif for the tomb to explain the events of the resurrection of Jesus in terms that mortals could understand.

 Discover why Mary Magdalene could look into the tomb and see two angels sitting at either end of where the body of Jesus had lain whereas Peter only saw the linen clothes.